younatics/MotionBook/README.md

 ![appstore4](Images/appstore_4.png)
 ![appstore5](Images/appstore_5.png)

-## Introduction
-`MotionBook` will show below libraries with examples.
+MotionBook will show below libraries with examples.
 You can search and bookmark whatever you want.
-Also, `MotionBook` will automatically refresh according to below datas.
+Also, MotionBook will automatically refresh according to below datas.

 ## Contribution
 Please see [CONTRIBUTING.md](/CONTRIBUTING.md)